Francis Curzon, 5th Earl Howe: Early career

-Francis, Viscount Curzon, joined the Royal Naval Reserve after leaving school, following in a long family tradition.
+Viscount Curzon, as he was then, joined the Royal Naval Reserve after leaving school, following in a long family tradition.
 28 October 1907, Lieutenant Viscount Curzon, RNVR, formerly of the London Division, was appointed Commanding Officer of the Sussex Division of the Royal Naval Volunteer Reserve in Hove, Sussex, with the rank of Commander RNVR.
 When World War I started the RNVR was formed into the Royal Naval Division and they were to fight on land like infantrymen not sailors.
 Commander the Rt.
 Hon.
 Viscount Curzon served as Battalion Commander, Howe Battalion of the 2nd Brigade RND.
-Howe Battalion saw action at Gallipoli, April 1915 – January 1916; Mudros and Stavros, Salonica, January - May 1916; France and Belgium, May 1916 - February 1918, when the battalion was disbanded.
+Howe Battalion saw action at Gallipoli, April 1915 – January 1916; Mudros and Stavros, Salonica, January–May 1916; France and Belgium, May 1916 – February 1918, when the battalion was disbanded.
 During part of this period Curzon also served as aide-de-camp to George V.